srid/neuron/doc/Guide/Plugins/Tags/Tag Queries.md

+---
+slug: tag-queries
+---

 Neuron supports *tag link queries* that can be used to *dynamically* create links based on a tag (see [[Tags]]).

-For example, to link to all zettels with the "science" tag (from the example at [[metadata]]), you would add the following to your note:
+For example, to link to all zettels with the "science" tag (from the example at [[Zettel metadata]]), you would add the following to your note:

 ```
 [[z:zettels?tag=science&timeline]]